 What is Situation Analysis?

-Importance of situation analysis
+Importance of Situation Analysis

-Situation analysis helps businesses by providing an understanding of:
+It helps businesses by providing an understanding of:

 - The business’s current situation